citp/privacy-policy-historical/w/we/web/webex.com.md

 ---|---
   |
 _WebEx's Practices Regarding Cookies_
-WebEx uses its own cookies for a number of purposes, including to:
+WebEx uses cookies for a number of purposes, including to:

   * Access your information when you "sign in," so that we can provide you with customized content.
   * Keep track of preferences you specify while you are using WebEx's services.